msecrist-couchbase/smallcb-training-capella/README.md

 inject better UI into web admin UI?

-proper web terminal output UI?

 output (stdout / stderr) is not streaming?

 docker on mac OSX sometimes gets 'stuck' -- container instances aren't restartable sometimes?
-Need to sometimes restart entire docker system / hypervisor... will this be the case also on linux?
+Need to sometimes restart entire docker system / hypervisor... will this be the case also on linux (where we haven't seen this on linux so far)?
   If so, perhaps need a "kill the entire server/machine and replace it" button?

 pkill -u play might not be using a strong enough kill signal?